StarRocks/starrocks/docs/en/administration/query_profile_details.md

 - Pipeline
 - Operator

-You can control this merging behavior through a session variable `pipeline_profile_level`, which has two possible values:
+You can control this merging behavior through a session variable `pipeline_profile_level`, which has two valid values:

 - `1` (Default): StarRocks merges the metrics into a three-layer structure.
 - `2`: StarRocks does not merge the metrics.
 The original five-layer structure is retained.